abbreviatedman/fast/readme.md

 ##### Setting Items To Be One-At-A-Time Granularly

-You can add this feature to any one-off item using the `class="fragment"` HTML comment, courtesy of the [reveal-js] system.
+You can add this feature to any one-off item using the `class="fragment"` style directive, courtesy of the [reveal-js] system.
 Keep in mind that **the lack of whitespace before the comment is necessary**.
 The comment needs to come _directly_ after the item it's referencing, without any spaces or carriage returns or whitespace of any kind.

 ```md
 ## Dinosaurs